Skip to content

 • Alternative 2: Connect Westbank Substation to Nicola Substation.

-• Alternative 3: Connect Westbank Substation to the FortisBC system.
+• Alternative 3 (five options): Connect Westbank Substation to the FortisBC system.

 • Resiliency Alternative

-The project will require a Certificate of Public Necessity and Convenience (CPCN) application to be submitted to the B.C.
+The project requires a Certificate of Public Necessity and Convenience (CPCN) application to be submitted to the B.C.
 Utilities Commission (BCUC).
 Information on the CPCN process is available on the BCUC website.

 As part of project planning, we've working in collaboration with the sylix Okanagan Nation to complete environmental and socio-economic studies to investigate archaeological potential, wildlife and wildlife habitat, vegetation, soil characteristics, traffic, and noise.
 Additional studies are expected as the project advances.